- What is iodine?

 The 24 Hour iodine loading test is not available on the NHS in the UK but is available via Regenerus Laboratories.
 However, there is some evidence that this test does not provide a realistic assessment of an individual’s whole body iodine sufficiency or deficiency due to flaws in the methodology and the use of an arbitrary excretion cut-off point.31,32

 Iodine levels can also be measured by means of a blood test.
 However, some doctors feel that this isn’t as good as a urinary test 33 and urine testing seems to be the favoured test for research.
-If your doctor is unable to do an iodine blood test, you can obtain this from Medichecks.

 Will my doctor do an iodine test?